Mediterranea Inferno

 Mediterranea Inferno is a 2023 video game created by independent developer Eyeguys and published by Santa Ragione.
 The game received generally positive reviews from critics, and won the Excellence in Narrative award at the 2024 Independent Games Festival.

 Development

-Developer Eyeguys is based in Milan, Italy.
+Eyeguys, whose real name is Lorenzo Redaelli, wanted to deconstruct the image of a typical Italian summer holiday.
+He used Milan as the backdrop for his story and set it in a period shortly after the lifting of COVID-19 restrictions in Italy.

 Reception

 According to review aggregator Metacritic, Mediterranea Inferno received "generally favorable" reviews, receiving positive coverage from critics.
 Eurogamer named the game as the fifth best game of 2023.
 Mediterranea Inferno won the Excellence in Narrative award at the 2024 Independent Games Festival, and received a nomination for the Seumas McNally Grand Prize and Nuovo Award.